 • Select Off

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

-Users can lock the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest: